- Visit the Panama Canal, a vital component to expanding global trade routes in the 20th century

 - Health and Mobility: More information coming soon!
 In the meantime, see the Centers for Disease Control and Prevention's website for Panama-specific health and safety information.

 Please see the budget here for a detailed explanation of billable and non-billable program costs, withdrawal policies, and the payment process.
 Costs vary by program, so it is essential to review this information carefully.

 Upon confirmation of participation, program participants will pay a commitment deposit.

 Deposit Amount: $500

 The deposit will be applied to the final program cost balance.
 When the finalized budget for Fall 2018 is posted, students will be given 1 week to claim a full refund of their deposit if they decide to withdraw from a program.
-If a participant withdraws from the program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.
+If a participant withdraws from the program after that time, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.

 Financial Aid & Scholarships